iwillspeak/ullage/STRUCTURE.md

 This module is responsible for lowering and evaluating semantic expression trees.

 * `Compiler` - An expression visitor which walks `sem::Expression`s and compiles them into native modules.
-* `Lowerer` - The context required when lowering a given expression tree to LLVM IR.
+* `LowerContext` - The context required when lowering a given expression tree to LLVM IR.

 ## `low_loader`

 This module contains high-level safe wrappers around the LLVM API.
 It's not intended to expose the whole API.
 Instead it provides just the modules and abstractions needed to make working with LLVM ergonomic.
+I'd like to get this to the point where it provides enough abstraction so that there's no LLVMisms in the interface.
+It would then be possible to replace the backend with something like [CraneLift](https://github.com/CraneStation/cranelift).
+Maybe even depending on the target we are compiling for (e.g. cranelif for WASM or JIT or whatever).